 INFJ and ENTJ: Approach to Friendship

 Though often perceived as cold or emotionally distant by other personality types, ENTJs can be giving and loyal friends.
-The feeling, people-oriented INFJ also values friendship, though they may have a more challenging time “breaking the ice” with new people.
+The people-oriented INFJ also value friendship, though they may have a more challenging time “breaking the ice” with new people.

 INFJs and ENTJs are both intuitive and will likely form bonds of friendship over the course of a series of stimulating and enjoyable conversations.
 Both desire deep connections with people, though ENTJs desire more intellectual connections, whereas INFJs look for deeper emotional bonds with friends.